AljoschaMeyer/pavo-rs/README.md

 ## Syntax and Semantics

 Pavo is an imperative language with C-like syntax. *Expressions* are evaluated to values, and *statements* are executed in sequence to perform actions depending on those values.
 Statements also evaluate to values, those statements that are executed purely for side-effects evaluate to `nil`.
 A piece of pavo source code is called a *script*.
 Each script consists of any number of statements, separated by semicolons.
 Any semicolon-separated sequence of statements evaluates to the value to which the last of those statements evaluated.
 The empty sequence of statements evaluates to `nil`.
+All sequences with separators may optionally have a trailing separator, e.g. both `{nil; nil}` and `{nil; nil;}` are valid blocks (and so are both `{}` and `{;}`).

 ### Keywords